edenismine/glow-kt/README.md

 $ ./gradlew install
 ```

-This will install the application inside `./build/install/blue-kotlin`.
+This will install the application inside `./build/install/glow-kt`.
 Lastly,
 add the `bin` folder within said directory to your `PATH` and enjoy!

 ## Usage

-Simply run the blue-kotlin command (or any of its subcommands) with the `-h`
+Simply run the glow-kt command (or any of its subcommands) with the `-h`
 flag and help will come your way:

 ```
-Usage: blue-kotlin [OPTIONS] COMMAND [ARGS]...
+Usage: glow-kt [OPTIONS] COMMAND [ARGS]...

-  Bluemessaging Kotlin Bootcamp utility
+  Globant Kotlin Bootcamp utility

 Options:
   -h, --help  Show this message and exit